Dear Money Mentor: What is cash-out refinancing and is it right for you?

 You might be wary of refinancing your home when interest rates are high.
 But Shouse says, “there is no cheaper way to borrow money than using your home as collateral.”
 Still, you must be careful.
 “As with any home loan, if you can’t make the payments, you risk losing your house.”

-With that in mind, it’s a good idea to use the money in ways that will give you a return on your investment, for example home improvment projects that add equity to your home, for investment opportunities like buying a rental property, or to pay for school.
+With that in mind, it’s a good idea to use the money in ways that will give you a return on your investment, for example home improvement projects that add equity to your home, for investment opportunities like buying a rental property, or to pay for school.

 It’s also a good option for paying down high-interest debt.
 Refinance rates are usually lower than credit cards or personal loans, so it allows you to consolidate multiple loans into one loan with a single lower-cost monthly payment.